neweuropeancollege/gitbook-documentation/sales-salesforce/docs/setup/your-salesforce-account/allow-an-admin-to-login-as-you.md

+# Allow an Admin to Login as You

 ## Overview
 When encountering issues that require administrative intervention, it's often necessary to grant your Salesforce administrator access to your account.
 This allows them to troubleshoot and resolve issues directly.